 Layout templates are the secret to a beautiful, organized yearbook.

 But they don’t just streamline the design process.
 They’re easy to use, they reduce time in the yearbook planning stage, and they can act as a springboard for your creativity.
-All of which is to say: We think every advisor should know a few things about yearbook layout templates.
+All of which is to say: We think every adviser should know a few things about yearbook layout templates.
 (And we think they should probably be using them, too.)

 So, what, exactly, are templates?